stanford-rc/www.sherlock.stanford.edu/src/docs/user-guide/storage.md

 <script src="https://cdnjs.cloudflare.com/ajax/libs/mathjax/2.7.0/MathJax.js?config=TeX-MML-AM_CHTML"></script>

-Sherlock provides access to several different file systems, each with distinct storage characteristics.
+Sherlock provides access to several file systems, each with distinct storage characteristics.
 Each user and PI group get access to a set of pre-defined directories in these file systems to store their data.